awslabs/aws-mysql-jdbc/README.md

 The Enhanced Failure Monitoring plugin is loaded by default, and can be disabled by setting parameter `failureDetectionEnabled` to `false`.

-If custom connection plugins are loaded, Enhanced Failure Monitoring and Failover Connection Plugin will NOT be loaded unless explicitly included by adding `com.mysql.cj.jdbc.ha.plugins.failover.FailoverConnectionPluginFactory,com.mysql.cj.jdbc.ha.plugins.NodeMonitoringConnectionPluginFactory` to `connectionPluginFactories`.
+If custom connection plugins are loaded, Enhanced Failure Monitoring and Failover Connection Plugin will NOT be loaded unless explicitly included by adding `software.aws.rds.jdbc.mysql.shading.com.mysql.cj.jdbc.ha.plugins.failover.FailoverConnectionPluginFactory,software.aws.rds.jdbc.mysql.shading.com.mysql.cj.jdbc.ha.plugins.NodeMonitoringConnectionPluginFactory` to `connectionPluginFactories`.

 ### Enhanced Failure Monitoring Parameters
 `failureDetectionTime`, `failureDetectionInterval`, and `failureDetectionCount` are similar to TCP Keep Alive parameters.